Cleveland Sellers: Later life

-After his release from prison, Sellers earned a master's degree in education from Harvard University in 1970.
-He ran unsuccessfully for office in Greensboro, North Carolina while aiding the 1984 presidential campaign of Reverend Jesse Jackson.
-Sellers earned his Ed.D. in History at the University of North Carolina at Greensboro in 1987.
+After his release from prison, Sellers earned a Master's degree in education from Harvard University in 1970.
+He ran unsuccessfully for office in Greensboro, North Carolina, while aiding the 1984 presidential campaign of Reverend Jesse Jackson.
+Sellers earned his EdD degree in history at the University of North Carolina at Greensboro in 1987.

 He served as director of the African American Studies Program at the University of South Carolina.
-His scholarly interests include recording the history of protest tradition, civil rights history, and the experiences of Africans in the Diaspora.
+His scholarly interests include recording the history of protest tradition, civil rights history, and the experiences of Africans in the diaspora.
 He focuses on the oral history of African Americans who shaped the history of South Carolina, including cultural groupings and the languages of Gullah, Creole, and Geechee.
 He also has studied the survival experiences of African Americans, sometimes recorded in folklore but often unrecorded.

 In 1989, Seller's parents were aging and he and his family moved back to Denmark, South Carolina, to be with them.
-In 2008, Sellers was selected the 8th president of Voorhees College (Denmark, South Carolina), where he had graduated from high school.
+In 2008, Sellers was selected the eighth president of Voorhees College in Denmark, South Carolina, where he had graduated from high school.
 In September 2015, Sellers reluctantly stepped down as president because of a heart condition.
 During his tenure, he helped increase enrollment at the historically black college.

 Sellers has two sons and a daughter.

-His youngest son is former South Carolina state Rep. Bakari T. Sellers (born September 18, 1984).
+His younger son is former South Carolina state Rep. Bakari T. Sellers (born September 18, 1984).
 At the age of 22, B. T. Sellers was one of the youngest state lawmakers in the United States when he was first elected in November 2006.